vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

 1. Running example

     Vald provides multiple language client libraries such as Go, Java, Node.js, Python, and so on.<br>
-    In this example, the fashion-mnist dataset will insert into the Vald and search using [vald-client-go](https://github.com/vdaas/vald-client-go).
+    This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via gRPC.
+    And then after waiting for indexing, it will request for searching the nearest vector 10 times.
+    You will get the 10 nearest neighbor vectors for each search query.<br>

     We use [`example/client/agent/main.go`](https://github.com/vdaas/vald/blob/master/example/client/agent/main.go) to run the example.
     The example code is the same as running an example only Vald agent on Kubernetes.